 - The consideration the acquirer transfers in exchange for the acquiree includes any asset or liability resulting from a contingent consideration arrangement (see paragraph 37).
-The acquirer shall recognise the acquisition-date fair value of contingent consideration as part of the consideration transferred in exchange for the acquiree. - The acquirer shall classify an obligation to pay contingent consideration as a liability or as equity on the basis of the definitions of an equity instrument and a financial liability in paragraph 11 of LKAS 32 Financial Instruments: Presentation, orother applicable SLFRSs.
+The acquirer shall recognise the acquisition-date fair value of contingent consideration as part of the consideration transferred in exchange for the acquiree. - The acquirer shall classify an obligation to pay contingent consideration that meets the definition of a financial instrument as a financial liability or as equity on the basis of the definitions of an equity instrument and a financial liability in paragraph 11 of LKAS 32 Financial Instruments: Presentation.
 The acquirer shall classify as an asset a right to the return of previously transferred consideration if specified conditions are met.
 Paragraph 58 provides guidance on the subsequent accounting for contingent consideration.